Satellite monitoring of quantity and quality of available biomass in pastoral livestock systems

 Results

 1) A protocol, a cell phone application and a website were generated to record ground truth (biomass and forage quality measured in the field).
+A field monitoring network was consolidated, involving more than 79 researchers and technicians.
+Currently, there are more than 1,000 pairs of ground truth-satellite measurements for various forage resources, with which models for predicting forage quantity and quality are being calibrated.

 2) The accuracy of the prediction models will be tested at system scale.
 Demonstration modules of the experimental stations belonging to the participating institutions and 12 commercial farms that participate in the associated projects that promote the adoption of technologies in pastoral livestock systems will be used.